caplin/StyleGuide/index.md

   /* myclass construction code */
 }
 ```
-A constructor should leave the class in a consistent state (i.e. it should establish the Class Invariants).
+A constructor should leave the class in a consistent state (i.e. it should establish the class invariants).
 If it cannot then it must throw an Error.

 Public API